Andre-lab/evodock/README.md

 python ./scripts/af_to_evodock.py --path inputs/AF_data/globalfrommultimer --symmetry T --ensemble GlobalFromMultimer --out_dir tests/outputs/ --max_multimers 5 --max_monomers 5 --modify_rmsd_to_reach_min_models 50 --max_total_models 5
 ```

 2 subfolders inside the folder given to `--out_dir` is created: `data` and `pdbs`.
 The `data` folder contains 4 files and reports on the information extracted and performed on the AF2 and/or AFM predictions.
-The file with the `_xtrans.csv` extension is important as it reports on one ofthe DOFS (x translation) found in the AFM predictions and should be used  `xtrans_file` option in the config file.
+The file with the `_xtrans.csv` extension is important as it reports on one of the DOFS (x translation) found in the AFM predictions and should be used  with the `xtrans_file` option in the config file.
 The `pdbs` folder contains the ensemble structures as single pdb files.
 This should be parsed to the `subunits` option in the config file.
 If `--ensemble=GlobalFromMultimer` is set both an `up` and `down` ensemble is created and 2 example files for the types of ensembles produced.
 The user can choose to use either but the search will be localized to the ensemble chosen.
-If you want to mix the directions you have to set `allow_flip=true` under [Bounds] in the config file and then choose either the `up` or `down` as the starting point (in this case it does not matter).
+If you want to mix the directions you have to set `allow_flip=true` under [Bounds] in the config file and then choose either the `up` or `down` as the starting point (in this case it does not matter which one you choose).

 ## EvoDOCK outputs